-- Engine Will Not Restart in XXXX mi DEF Low Refill Soon This message will display when DEF driving range is less than 500 miles, DEF fluid top off is required with in the displayed mileage.
-The message will be displayed in the cluster during vehicle start up with the current allowed mileage and accompanied by a single chime.
-The remaining mileage can be pulled up anytime by way of the "Messages" list within the DID - Engine Will Not Restart in XXXX mi Refill DEF This message will display when DEF driving range is less than 200 miles.
+- Engine Will Not Restart in XXXX mi DEF Low Refill Soon - This message will display when DEF driving range is less than 500 miles, DEF fluid top off is required with in the displayed mileage.
+The message will be displayed in the cluster during vehicle start up with the current allowed mileage and accompanied by 3 a single chime.
+The remaining mileage can be pulled up anytime by way of the "Messages" list within the EVIC/DID - Engine Will Not Restart in XXXX mi Refill DEF This message will display when DEF driving range is less than 200 miles.
 It is also displayed at 150 miles and 100 miles.
 DEF fluid top off is required with in the displayed mileage.
-The message will be displayed in the DID during vehicle start up with an updated distance mileage, and it will be accompanied by a single chime.
+The message will be displayed in the EVIC/DID during vehicle start up with an updated distance mileage, and it will be accompanied by a single chime.
 Starting at 100 miles, remaining range will be continuously displayed while operating the vehicle.
-Chimes will also accompany the 75, 50 and 25
+Chimes will also accompany the 75, 50 and 25 mile remaining distances.
+The DEF Low telltale will be on continuously until DEF fluid is topped off.

-- mile remaining distances.
-The DEF Low telltale will be on continuously until DEF fluid is topped off. - Engine Will Not Restart Refill DEF This message will display when the DEF driving range is less than 1 mile, DEF fluid top off is required or the engine will not restart.
-The message will be displayed in the DID during vehicle start up, and it will be accompanied by a single chime.
-The DEF Low telltale will be illuminated continuously until DEF fluid tank is filled with a minimum of two gallons of DEF. - Speed Limited to 5 MPH in XXX mi Refill DEF- This message will continuously display if the "DEF Low Refill Soon" message is ignored, and the frequency of occurance of the chime will increase unless up to 2 gallons (7.5 Liters) of DEF is added to the tank.
+• Engine Will Not Restart Refill DEF - This message will display when the DEF driving range is less than 1 mile, DEF fluid top off is required or the engine will not restart.
+The message will be displayed in the EVIC/DID during vehicle start up, and it will be accompanied by a single chime.
+The DEF Low telltale will be illuminated continuously until DEF fluid tank is filled with a minimum of two gallons of DEF.